br-mat/bewae/README.md

 ### 4. Raspberry Pi — Pi scripts

-The Python scripts in `code/pi_scripts/` compute weather-based watering multipliers and check soil moisture.
+The Python scripts in `code/pi_scripts/` collect forecast data, compute weather-based watering multipliers, and check soil moisture.
 They POST results to Node-RED, which updates the config.

 1. Copy the scripts to the Pi.
-2. Edit `monitoring_config.JSON` — set InfluxDB credentials, OpenWeatherMap API key, location, and Node-RED URL.
+2. Copy `config.template.json` to `config.json`, then set InfluxDB credentials, OpenWeatherMap API key, forecast bucket access, location, and Node-RED URL.
-3. Set up cron jobs to run `calculate_weather_multiplier.py` twice daily and `check_soil_moisture.py` 5 minutes after each.
+3. Use `bewae.cron.template` to set up jobs for `store_weather_forecast.py`, `calculate_weather_multiplier.py`, and `check_soil_moisture.py`.

+The current Pi-side bucket split is `environment_forecast` for future OpenWeatherMap forecast rows and `bewae` for irrigation/control diagnostics.
+The Python scripts use local file/console logging only; external Heimdall or LogFire integration is intentionally kept outside this project.

 > See [`code/pi_scripts/Readme.md`](code/pi_scripts/Readme.md) for full config field reference and example crontab entries.